 “Clarify the expectations about what behavior you’ll accept,” says Buchanan.
 She suggests, for example, that parents might make clear that yelling is not an acceptable way to communicate.
 Parents can set limits like this while still taking the time to understand why their teenager is so upset.
 “Understand the human experience behind that behavior,” adds Buchanan.

-The key for parents is not to accept the teenage stereotypes that say to expect the worst from their teens, but instead to focus on positive expectations and healthy limits for their teenagers—and to respect them as individuals, not cardboard-cutout, moody, rebellious adolescents.
+The key for parents is not to accept the teenage stereotypes that say to expect the worst from their teens.
+Instead, focus on positive expectations and healthy limits for their teenagers—and respect them as individuals, not cardboard-cutout, moody, rebellious adolescents.
 Ultimately, everyone wants respect and belief in their ability to do good things, no matter their age.

 Change the Conversation